 previous one thus confirming the relevance of the scales in (4).

 Sandy Chung and Matt Wagers will be discussing their recent sentence processing experiments in Chamorro at the S-Circle meeting, this Friday October 26 at 3:30pm in the LCR.
-See http://people.ucsc.edu/~bharizan/s-circle/
+See http://people.ucsc.edu/~bharizan/s-circle/ for further details.

 Title: Grammatical prediction in Chamorro: WH agreement and real-time dependency formation